Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

-- Medicines may be given to decrease symptoms such as pain, urinary urgency, and frequency.
+- Other medicines may be given to decrease symptoms, such as the need to urinate urgently or often.
 These medicines may be taken by mouth or placed directly into your bladder.

-- Bladder distension is a procedure to stretch the walls of your bladder using gas or fluid.
+- Bladder distension is a procedure to stretch the walls of your bladder with water.

 How can I manage my symptoms?